marcinjahn/technology-notebook/src/docs/computers/tpm/overview.md

 - Secure generation of keys
 - Secure storage of keys - TPM can encrypt keys with its public key.
 Such encyrpted blobs might be stored on a disk (since TPM has limited storage capacity)
 - Random number generation
-- NVRAM storage - even if disk is wiped, data stays in TPM (certificate store)
+- NVRAM storage - even if disk is wiped, data stays in TPM (certificate store).
+It stores:
+  - root public keys for certificate chains - read-only
+  - EKs
 - Device health attestation

 ## History